 - Evaluate appropriateness of received specimens for requested tests.

-Skills Needed to be a Cytogenetic Technologist
+Qualities of a Cytogenetic Technologist

 Cytogenetic Technologists state the following job skills are important in their day-to-day work.